lcampit/Dotfiles/nvim/README.md

   own configurations;
 - **init.lua** contains basic settings for nvim that have nothing to do with NvChad or plugins.
 Things like relative numbers are set here;
 - **mappings.lua** contains yuor keymap configurations.
-In order to make those configurations blend with NvChad support to keymaps (which is amazing if you want them to stick, thanks to cheatsheet and which-key) you have to set them in a specific way, which will be discussed in its own section;
+To make those configurations blend with NvChad support to keymaps (which is amazing if you want them to stick, thanks to cheatsheet and which-key) you have to set them in a specific way, which will be discussed in its own section;